dimroc/blog/_posts/2015-05-07-etl-language-showdown-pt2.md

 - Initial performance was a disappointing 30s+, so I dug in and used [pprof](http://blog.golang.org/profiling-go-programs) to profile the code.
     ![Golang Profiling](/public/images/etlGolangRegexp.jpg)
 - Go's Regular Expression engine really is as slow as a previous commenter mentioned.
 Switching to `strings.Contains` took it to ~7s.
-- They've been hyped before, but I'm going to hype them again: GoLang's Channels are fantastic.
+- They've been hyped before, and I'm going to hype them again: GoLang's Channels are fantastic.

 A modification to the GoLang implementation liberally uses channels as a FIFO queue to great effect: